 Not a good thing.

-Most people get started making liquid soap using the Catharine Failor method in Making Natural Liquid Soaps.
+Most people get started making liquid soap using the Catharine Failor method.
 The process works perfectly well, but some soap makers are confused by the way that her recipes all include a lye excess that must be neutralized.
 To neutralize liquid soap made using a Failor recipe:

 - Make either a 20% boric acid solution or a 33% borax (20 Mule Team) solution.